cjermain/gnome-gocryptfs/README.md

 ### Automatically unmount gocryptfs folders on logout

+If your distribution uses systemd to handle user sessions, your gocryptfs folders will be automatically mounted/unmounted at login/logout.

+Otherwise, gocryptfs folders can still be automatically mount at login using GNOME's autostart mechanism.
 Unfortunately there's no equivalent to GNOME's autostart scripts which could be used to automatically unmount your gocryptfs folders on logout (without shutting down).

 However, there's a manual solution using a [GDM hook script][gdm]:
 `/etc/gdm/PostSession/Default`.
 Open this file in an editor (requires *root* privileges) and add these lines: